 What are your application deadlines?

 Admission deadlines will depend on your program and intake date, and can be viewed on our international undegraduate or international graduate admissions pages.
-Because visa applications can take months in some countries, we recommend that you apply early.
-We typically send out admissions decisions a week or two after receiving all your documents.
+Because visa applications can take months in some countries, we recommend that you apply early if you are overseas and will need to apply for a new studen visa.
+Our final date to mail out overseas documents and recommended final deadlines can be found on our "GETTING YOUR I-20" page.

 What documents must I submit with my application?